AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 <img src="../../assets/images/deepwalk/random_walk.png" alt="random-walk-graph">

-So we've generated a random walk with length of 20 starting at node 6.
-You can follow the steps of this walk on the graph above and see that every step is between connected nodes.
-By doing this walk we've got useful information about the context of the node 6.
-By that I mean that we now know some of the neighbours (and neighbours' neighbours) of node 6 which could be useful in classification problem for example.
+So we've generated a random walk with the length of 20 starting at node 6.
+You can follow the steps of this walk on the graph above and see that every step is located between the connected dots.
+By doing this walk we've got useful information about the context of node 6.
+By that I mean that we now know some of the neighbours (and neighbours' neighbours) of node 6 which could be useful in classification problem, for example.
 By repeating this random walk multiple times for all the nodes in the graph, we can get a bunch of "walk" sequences that contain useful information.
 The paper suggests doing around 10 walks per node with the walk length of 80.
-We could implement this with 2 for-loops but luckily for us, `karateclub` package has already implemented this for us (and it's much faster).
+We could implement this with 2 for-loops but, luckily for us, `karateclub` package has already implemented this for us (and it's much faster).
 Here's how you'd get the random walks in 2 lines of code.

 ```python
 walker = RandomWalker(walk_length = 80, walk_number = 10)